unconfused/Arch-Omarchy/README.md

 monitor=,preferred,1920x1024@60,1
 ```

-To save it, press ':' to give nvim a command, type 'wq' for write and quit, hit enter.
+To save it, hit escape to get out of insert mode, press ':' to give nvim a command, type 'wq' for write and quit, hit enter.
 If you need to quit and discard changes, hit ':' and then 'q!', enter.

 If something still is off, you can reedit that and play with the settings.
 There are other examples in the file.